programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Google Vision

-The first step is to create a function which uploads a file to your Google Cloud Storage bucket and requests the OCR annotation according to the information specified above.
-The request will create JSON files containing all the OCR information which will also be stored in your Storage bucket.
+The first step is to create a function that uploads a file to your Google Cloud Storage bucket and requests the OCR annotation according to the information specified above.
+The request will create JSON files containing all the OCR information, which will also be stored in your Storage bucket.

 This function returns the remote path of the folder where the JSON response files are stored so that they can be easily retrieved in the next step.